 While Reynolds’ lived in Dexter, the town’s population was between 607 (1890 Census) and 795 (1900, which was Dexter’s heyday).

-After the war, he remained in France as managing editor of the Chicago Tribune, Paris edition.
+After the war Reynolds remained in France as managing editor of The Chicago Tribune, Paris edition.

 Moving to Washington, DC, he joined the US Information Agency as director of the Office of Private Cooperation.
 There he worked with the Eisenhower administration to launch the People-to-People program which was designed to promote international understanding.
 He worked in this capacity until 1961, when he finally did in fact retire.
 Conger Reynolds died in 1971.

-The papers of Conger Reynolds have been collected by the University of Iowa, documenting his personal life and career.
-Along with a folder of autobiographical and biographical sketches, there are diaries, photographs, and scrapbooks, clippings, and other files.
+The papers of Conger Reynolds have been collected by the University of Iowa, documenting the remarkable life and career of a man who grew up in an Iowa town of fewer than 800 people.